Offer Alarm Icon

 What Contaminants Does Reverse Osmosis Remove?

-There are many water purification methods you can use in your home, including filtration using activated carbon, distillation, and reverse osmosis.
+There are many water purification methods you can use in your home.
+Some common examples include using activated carbon, distillation, and reverse osmosis.
 Ion-exchange units are also used to remove hard minerals from water.
-Each of these purification methods has advantages and disadvantages, and none of them will remove all contaminants contained in water.
+It’s important to note that each of these purification methods has advantages and disadvantages, and none of them will remove all contaminants contained in water.

 Reverse osmosis itself is effective at removing or reducing the following contaminants commonly found in tap water:

-Reverse osmosis systems are capable of removing many more contaminants as well.
-Many reverse osmosis systems rate their filtration capability by expressing the reduction in total dissolved solids (TDS) the system is capable of providing.
+Reverse osmosis systems rate their filtration capability by expressing the reduction in total dissolved solids (TDS) the system is capable of providing.
 The best under sink reverse osmosis systems will reduce TDS by 93 – 97%.

 Safety Concerns for Reverse Osmosis Water